apache/james-project/src/site/markdown/server/manage-webadmin.md

 Resource name `mailboxName` should not be empty, nor contain `% *` characters, nor starting with `#`.

+The rule json payload has some extra conditions available compared to the JMAP filtering mailet as some operations would make sense:

+- Flags:
+    * fields: flag
+    * comparators: isSet, isUnset
+    * values: system flag ("$seen", "$flagged", etc) or a custom user flag.

+- Dates:
+    * fields: sentDate, savedDate, internalDate
+    * comparators: isOlderThan, isNewerThan
+    * values: durations ("2d", "6h", ...)

 Response codes:

 * 201: Success.
 Corresponding task id is returned.